discos/simulators/doc/intro.rst

 Writing a simulator helps the developers in writing good code for the actual control software of the radio telescope, the :ref:`DISCOS<discos_cs>` control software.
-Being able to test the control software code without having to rely on the hardware represents a huge advantage in the development process, it provides a way to test each new addition or modification to the code, making sure that the control software keeps behaving as expected.
+Being able to test the control software code without having to rely on the hardware represents a huge advantage in the development and maintenance processes, it provides a way to test each new addition or modification to the code, making sure that the control software keeps behaving as expected.
 Furthermore, the framework allows to test how the control software code reacts under expected error conditions, in fact, it provides an easy way to simulate unlikely scenarios that are very difficult or, in some cases, impossible to replicate by only using the hardware.
 This allows the developers to write more reliable and robust code, that is likely capable to allow the user to recover from an error condition without having to resort to a complete reboot of the system.

 Having a fast way to write a simulator of a new incoming device, also allows to easily verify that the communication protocol on which the software developing